LLNL/pLiner/README.md

 * Specify your program file in the first argument, and the compilation options needed to compile the program in the second argument such as
 `python pLiner/scripts/search.py vtest.c "--"` in the example.

+ ## License

+pLiner is distributed under the terms of the Apache license.
+All new contributions must be made under the Apache license.

+ See LICENSE and NOTICE for details.

+ LLNL-CODE-812209